Milan-Chicago/multi-agent-course/Module_4_Knowledge_Graphs/README.md

 **Q: Why use both RAG and KG?**
 A: They excel at different tasks.
 This framework shows when to use which approach.

-## 🎯 Why This Matters
+## Why This Matters

-Most implementations choose *either* RAG or Knowledge Graphs.
+Most implementations choose either RAG or Knowledge Graphs.
 This framework shows **when to use which**, backed by objective LLM evaluations.

 Ideal for:
 - Building hybrid QA systems